ljarin/kr_autonomous_flight/README.md

 ```

-click "motors on" and "take off"
+click "motors on" and "take off" (if not running use_tracker_client, you can skip this step and directly run the evaluation script in terminal 3)

-- one terminal run:
+- Terminal 3:

 ```
 rosrun action_planner evaluate_traj_exp.py